 For your first thirds progression run, choose a 45-minute easy run.
 Run the first 15 minutes slowly, the second 15 minutes at your normal pace and finish the last 15 minutes at a strong pace.
 While I break the run into thirds, your pace doesn't radically change after each third.
 Instead, it is a gradual but steady increase across the run.
 After getting your feet wet with this first thirds run, you can adapt the concept to any duration/distance.

 It's important to note that the pace of the final third is NOT all-out running.
-An appropriate pace for the last third is approximately your marathon race pace.* Could you run faster at the end?
+An appropriate pace for the last third is approximately Steady State or Tempo pace.* Could you run faster at the end?
 Of course!
 But that's not the goal of this particular progression run.
-In fact, if you run too hard in the last third, the workout becomes more like a Tempo Run which causes too much fatigue for the purposes of a progression run.
+In fact, if you run too hard in the last third, the workout becomes more like a race, which causes too much fatigue for the purposes of a progression run.

 It's likely that on some of your runs, you already do a thirds progression run without even trying.
 When you are fully recovered from previous workouts, the body seems to just naturally progress to a faster pace as the run goes along.
 And please note that I suggest you do this on an 'easy run' day not a 'recovery run' day.** For all but a select few elite athletes, progression runs should not be used on days when you are recovering from a previous workout or race.

-Lastly, I find a thirds progression run to be an especially beneficial workout for experienced marathon runners - runners who can handle an additional up tempo day in addition to their other key workouts and long run.
+Lastly, I find a thirds progression run to be an especially beneficial workout for experienced marathon runners - runners who can handle an additional up-tempo day in addition to their other key workouts and long run.
 The most important caveat, however, is that you must not push too hard in the last third.
-Strive for a medium-hard pace (around your marathon race pace) not a Tempo Run.
+Strive for a medium-hard pace (around your Steady State Pace).

-*If you use McMillan's Running Calculator for your training paces, then a good guideline for the pace of your last third is the slow end of the steady-state run pace range and up to your marathon race pace.
+*If you use McMillan's Running Calculator for your training paces, then a good guideline for the pace of your last third is the steady-state run pace range.

 The second type of progression run I call DUSA - after the Discovery USA program where we did a lot of this type of running.
 To perform a DUSA progression run, run for 75-90% of your total run at a steady, easy pace.
 Then, as you approach the final 15-25% of the run, you really pick up the pace.
 For competitive runners this means half-marathon to 10K race pace with a fast finish the last quarter mile.
 It's exhilarating!
 You can then jog or walk for five minutes to cool-down.
 DUSA's are not a race but almost feel like one, and you'll likely find that your heart rate goes to over 90% of maximum by the finish.